-31. Alabama Hills: Alabama Hills‘ claims to fame is its history as an old Western filming spot.
+31. Alabama Hills: Alabama Hills‘ claim to fame is its history as an old Western filming spot.
 But there’s more to the Alabama Hills than the cowboy stereotype.
 Rock formations like Mobius Arch, short hiking trails, BLM free camping, and wide-open skies are just a few more reasons that the Alabama Hills’ desert landscapes are worth a visit.

-32. Palm Springs: This is certainly a different style of desert, but a desert nonetheless!
-Palm Springs is perfect for those who love the dry heat of the desert climate but don’t necessarily want to take part in strenuous outdoor activity.
+32. Palm Springs: This is certainly a different style of a desert, but a desert nonetheless!
+Palm Springs is perfect for those who love the dry heat of the desert climate but don’t necessarily want to take part in strenuous outdoor activities.
 Instead, Palm Springs visitors can golf, shop, and lounge by the pool all year long.
 To properly appreciate the unique plant life and biodiversity of the desert, check out Moorten Botanical Garden’s cactarium.

 33. Salton Sea: For lovers of art and places in the middle of nowhere, the Salton Sea is one of the more remote suggestions on this list, and is full of surprises, including nearby Slab City, the Last Free Place in America.

 - Explore the San Andreas fault from an open-air jeep on this adrenaline-pumping tour.

 - Ride a horse through Joshua Tree and spot buffalo along the way.